Propranolol: History

+Scottish scientist James W. Black developed propranolol in the 1960s.
+It was the first beta-blocker effectively used in the treatment of coronary artery disease and hypertension.

-Newer, more cardio-selective beta blockers (such as bisoprolol, nebivolol, carvedilol, or metoprolol) are now used preferentially in the treatment of hypertension.
+Newer, more cardio-selective beta blockers (such as bisoprolol, nebivolol, carvedilol, or metoprolol) are used preferentially in the treatment of hypertension.

 Society and culture

+Performance enhancement

 In a 1987 study by the International Conference of Symphony and Opera Musicians, it was reported that 27% of interviewed members said they used beta blockers such as propranolol for musical performances.
-For about 10–16% of performers, their degree of stage fright is considered pathological.
+For about 10 to 16% of performers, their degree of stage fright is considered pathological.
 Propranolol is used by musicians, actors, and public speakers for its ability to treat anxiety symptoms activated by the sympathetic nervous system.
 It has also been used as a performance-enhancing drug in sports where high accuracy is required, including archery, shooting, golf, and snooker.
 In the 2008 Summer Olympics, 50-metre pistol silver medalist and 10-metre air pistol bronze medalist Kim Jong-su tested positive for propranolol and was stripped of his medals.

 Brand names

 Propranolol was first marketed under the brand name Inderal, manufactured by ICI Pharmaceuticals (now AstraZeneca), in 1965.
 "Inderal" is a quasi-anagram of "Alderlin", the trade name of pronethalol (which propranolol replaced); both names are an homage to Alderley Park, the ICI headquarters where the drugs were first developed.

 Propranolol is also marketed under brand names Avlocardyl, Deralin, Dociton, Inderalici, InnoPran XL, Indoblok, Sumial, Anaprilin, and Bedranol SR (Sandoz).
-In India it is marketed under brand names such as Ciplar and Ciplar LA by Cipla.
+In India, it is marketed under brand names such as Ciplar and Ciplar LA by Cipla.
 Hemangeol, a 4.28 mg/mL solution of propranolol, is indicated for the treatment of proliferating infantile hemangioma.